MatthewGilligan/WriteUp/Week6.md

 #### Git Branches
 Git uses branches that split off from each other, that can be worked on without affecting the other.

+#### Git reflog
+This was marked as the "Most Important" command that we learned.
+This command keeps track of literally everything that has happened, and is insane for debugging.
+It will show you previous states, so you can use other commands to "rewind time" to those states.

+#### Git HEADs
+In git, a HEAD is a reference to the most recent commit on the current branch.
+It is like a linked list, where the HEADs are "on top" of each other.
+There is a state called a "detached HEAD state" where any commits aren't tied to a specific branch.
+This state occurs when the HEAD points directly to a specific commit instead of to a branch.
+This is very useful for examining past commits and making temporary changes.
+When you switch branches, HEAD moves to point to the latest commit on that specific branch.
+HEADs can be used to restore to the previous states because they point to specific commits.

 ## Overview
 Learned about git